Other Items Related to Publication 1212

 Form 1099-OID, Original Issue Discount

-File Form 1099-OID, Original Issue Discount, if the original issue discount (OID) includible in gross income is at least $10 or any person for whom you withheld and paid any foreign tax on OID or from whom you withheld (and did not refund) any federal income tax under the backup withholding rules even if the amount of the OID is less than $10.
+File this form if the original issue discount (OID) includible in gross income is at least $10 or any person for whom you withheld and paid any foreign tax on OID or from whom you withheld (and did not refund) any federal income tax under the backup withholding rules even if the amount of the OID is less than $10.

 Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding